BallapuramRavikumar/Project-OA-RAG-hybrid-/README.md

 from ragas.utils import RAGAS_CACHE_HOME
 Prompt._load(name="groundtruth_idea_generation",language="english",cache_dir=RAGAS_CACHE_HOME)

-Prompt(name='Ground truth idea _generation', instruction='Generate a ideas for the given question', examples=[{'answer': "Question": "What is the latest chip that NVIDIA has released.",   "context": "Idea 1: Quantum Dot Transistors
+Prompt(name='Ground truth idea _generation', instruction='Generate a ideas for the given question', examples=[{'answer': "Question": "What is the latest chip that NVIDIA has released.",

+"context":
+"Idea 1: Quantum Dot Transistors
 Quantum dot transistors use nanoscale semiconductor particles to improve speed, power efficiency, and miniaturization in electronics.
-Idea 2: Two-Dimensional Materials for Transistors,Graphene and other 2D materials offer high performance for transistors due to their exceptional electrical properties.Idea 3: Organic Transistors for Flexible Electronics.Organic transistors, made from flexible materials, enable bendable and stretchable electronics for wearables and more.",   "output": {"Ground truth ideas":generatedd "}, input_keys=['question', 'context'], output_key='output', output_type='JSON')
+Idea 2: Two-Dimensional Materials for Transistors,Graphene and other 2D materials offer high performance for transistors due to their exceptional electrical properties.
+Idea 3: Organic Transistors for Flexible Electronics.Organic transistors, made from flexible materials, enable bendable and stretchable electronics for wearables and more.",   "output": {"Ground truth ideas":generatedd "}, input_keys=['question', 'context'], output_key='output', output_type='JSON')